ahoffer/fox-kisses/README.md

 # Introduction to Machine Learning with R

-This presentation is intended to last about an hour.
-We introduce data science its relationship to machine learning, and what "big data" means.
-Data science is cast as the search for useful information ("signal") in data.
-"Big data" is understood as the search for information in very large (and typically very noisy) data.
+This presentation is a non-theoretical introduction to machine learning.
+The presentation is intended to last about an hour.
+We start with a discussion of the biggest buzzwords in this field: data science, machine learning, and big data.
+We will have a high-level look at each one and why all three tend to come up in the same conversations.

-We will spend the majority of the time solving a classification problem using the programming language R. Classification is a common machine learning task where you train the computer to correctly identity something.
+We will spend the majority of the time solving a classification problem using the programming language R. Classification is a common machine learning task where a model is "trained" to identity something.
 We will use a machine learning library for R to train a decision tree to classify different species of plants.

 Finally, we will talk about machine learning resources and how to tackle big data with a little computer.